Connect with others who understand.

 • Node — Are there cancer cells in nearby or distant lymph nodes?

-• Metastasis — Has the cancer metastasized (spread) to other parts of the body?
+• Metastasis — Has the cancer spread to other parts of the body?

-A higher degree of cancer spread corresponds to more advanced-stage disease.
+A greater extent of cancer spread indicates a more advanced stage.
 Understanding the nature of the disease and determining the best treatment options also requires additional information, such as:

-• Hormone receptor status — Does the cancer contain estrogen receptors (ERs) or progesterone receptors (PRs), which are types of proteins?
+• Hormone receptor status — Does the cancer contain estrogen receptor (ER) or progesterone receptor (PR) proteins?

-• Tumor grade — How do the abnormal cancer cells look compared to the normal cells?
+• Tumor grade — How do the abnormal cancer cells look compared with normal cells?

-• Human epidermal growth factor receptor 2 (HER2) status — How high are your levels of the protein HER2?
+• Human epidermal growth factor receptor 2 (HER2) status — How high are HER2 protein levels?

 What Is Stage 3 Breast Cancer?

-Also called locally advanced breast cancer, stage 3 breast cancer is a more advanced form of invasive breast cancer.
-Cancer cells have spread from the milk ducts into the nearby lymph nodes, the skin of the breast, or the chest wall.
+Stage 3 breast cancer is a more advanced form of invasive breast cancer.
+Cancer cells have spread from the milk ducts into the nearby lymph nodes, the skin of the breast, or the chest wall (the protective structures around the lungs).

-Stage 3 breast cancer may further be classified into substages — stage 3A, 3B, or 3C — depending on the size of the breast tumor and the extent of the cancer spread.
-Notably, breast cancer stages are sometimes referred to using Roman numerals, such as stage III instead of stage 3.
+Stage 3 breast cancer may further be classified into substages — 3A, 3B, and 3C — depending on the size of the tumor and the extent of the cancer spread.
+For instance, in stage 2 breast cancer, the tumor may be smaller and/or cancer cells haven’t spread as far compared to stage 3.

 Stage 3A Breast Cancer

-Stage 3A breast cancer refers to one of the following situations:
+Stage 3A breast cancer describes the following situations:

-• The tumor is larger than 5 centimeters, and there are small groups of breast cancer cells between 0.2 millimeters and 2 millimeters in size in the lymph nodes.
+• The tumor is larger than 5 centimeters, and the lymph nodes have small groups of breast cancer cells between 0.2 millimeters and 2 millimeters in size.

 Stage 3B Breast Cancer